samkit-jpss/samkit-jpss/README.md

 - 🔭 I’m currently working on industry use-case projects
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- 🖊️ I'm write articles on medium about integration with high-end technologies like ML,DL,DevOps and Cloud Computing  with eacch other.
+- 🖊️ I'm write articles on medium about integration with high-end technologies like ML,DL,DevOps and Cloud Computing  with each other.

 ### Connect with me: